 Roasted Sugar-Glazed Pears

 In this recipe, almonds, currants, and raisins are stuffed inside pears, which are roasted for a simple, yet elegant dessert.
-This recipe first appeared in our November 2012 issue along with Bernard L. Herman's story A Bountiful Shore.

-INGREDIENTS7 firm pears
+- 7 firm pears

-3 tbsp. rum
+- 3 tbsp. rum

-2 tbsp. dried currants
+- 2 tbsp. dried currants

-2 tbsp. golden raisins
+- 2 tbsp. golden raisins

-2 tbsp. light brown sugar
+- 2 tbsp. light brown sugar

-2 tbsp. whole, blanched almonds, finely chopped
+- 2 tbsp. whole, blanched almonds, finely chopped

-1 tsp. ground cinnamon
+- 1 tsp. ground cinnamon

-¼ tsp. freshly grated nutmeg
+- 1⁄4 tsp. freshly grated nutmeg

-¼ tsp. kosher salt
+- 1⁄4 tsp. kosher salt

-1 2"-piece ginger, peeled and minced
+- 1 (2"-piece) ginger, peeled and minced

-Zest and juice of 1 lemon
+- Zest and juice of 1 lemon

-Zest and juice of 1 orange
+- Zest and juice of 1 orange

-4 tbsp. unsalted butter, softened, plus more for greasing
+- 4 tbsp. unsalted butter, softened, plus more for greasing

 - 1⁄2 cup sugar

-INSTRUCTIONS1.
-Peel, core, and finely chop 1 pear and place it in a 2-qt. saucepan along with rum, currants, raisins, brown sugar, almonds, ¼ tsp. cinnamon, nutmeg, salt, ginger, and both zests and juices; boil.
+- Peel, core, and finely chop 1 pear and place it in a 2-qt. saucepan along with rum, currants, raisins, brown sugar, almonds, ¼ tsp. cinnamon, nutmeg, salt, ginger, and both zests and juices; boil.
 Reduce heat to medium-low; cook, stirring, until mixture is soft and thickened, about 15 minutes.
 Let cool.

-2. Heat oven to 350°.
+- Heat oven to 350°.
 Grease a 9" glass pie dish with butter; set aside.
 Combine remaining cinnamon with sugar in a bowl; set aside.
 Using a channel knife, cut a spiral pattern in the skin of each remaining pear from top to bottom, if you like.
 Carefully core each pear from the bottom with a melon baller, coring about 1½–2" deep.
 Divide stuffing among pears; brush outsides with butter and roll in cinnamon-sugar mixture to coat.
 Stand pears upright in the prepared dish, and sprinkle with remaining cinnamon-sugar; bake until just tender when pierced with a paring knife, about 40 minutes.
 Let cool 10 minutes before serving.